 How to Spot Recorded Macros in Your Spreadsheet

-VBA is very powerful, but when not properly programmed they can also pose a risk.
-Recorder macros in particular are unreliable and highly context-specific.
+VBA is very powerful, but when it’s not properly utilized, it can also pose a risk.
+Recorded macros in particular are unreliable and highly context-specific.
 In this video we’ll explain to you how to find them with the PerfectXL Add-in for Excel.

 Pros and Cons of Recording Macros

 Most Excel users record macros to handle recurring tasks in Excel.
 There’s nothing wrong with recording macros.
 In fact, even professional programmers record macros to get the correct syntax for certain steps.
 But, recorded macros may be risky, because they are often inflexible and inefficient.
 They are inflexible because cell addresses are often hardcoded into the macro.
 They are inefficient because the macro recorder records everything you did, including scrolling and selecting things on the cell grid.